mirjunaid26/mirjunaid26.github.io/docs/intro.md

 ## Getting Started With GLiCID

-This is the official user documentation of GLiCID, which is a regional High Performance Computing Centre (Mésocentre) in Loire Atalntique hosted at Ecole Centrale de Nantes and Nantes University.
+"This serves as the official user guide for GLiCID, a regional High Performance Computing center (Mésocentre) located in Loire Atlantique and hosted by Ecole Centrale de Nantes and Nantes University.

-It explains various aspects of using GLiCID cluster and contains both introdcutory and advanced material.
-The first time users might want to start from the beginning and you will learn how to log in to GlICID, familiarize yourslef with the environment, find pre-installed software, compile your programs and run them on GLiCID.
+It provides comprehensive instructions for utilizing the GLiCID cluster, catering to both beginners and advanced users.
+Newcomers are encouraged to begin from the start, where they'll find guidance on how to log in to GLiCID, acquaint themselves with the environment, discover pre-installed software, compile programs, and execute them on GLiCID.

-The users familiar with Liger and Waves can go through the table of conetnets and browse the topics they are interested in.
-We hope that you can find most of the information you need to use our computing reources.
+Experienced users who are already acquainted with Liger and Waves can conveniently navigate the table of contents and explore the specific topics they're interested in."

 ## How to access GLiCID Cluster